 In 2015, Marr played a massive Teenage Cancer Trust gig at London's Royal Albert Hall, and warmed-up for the appearance with shows in Stoke, Sheffield, Liverpool and Holmfirth.
 In July, he warmed-up for Manchester's Summer In The City series with shows in Wakefield and Nottingham.

-Johnny Marr has announced a world tour supporting new album 'Call The Comet', which is due for release in June 2018.
-Heading across the UK, Ireland, North America and Canada, catch him live by checking out the tour dates and concert ticket information below on Stereoboard.
+Johnny Marr has announced a world tour supporting new album 'Call The Comet', which hit shelves in June 2018.
+Heading across the UK, Europe, North America and Canada, catch him live by checking out the tour dates and concert ticket information below on Stereoboard.

 Thu 28th Jun 2018